DeustoDatacom/BDAP/dataviz.md

 **Rapid prototyping**

->[...] is a process of trying out many visualization ideas as quickly as possible and getting feedback from stakeholders on their efficacy.
+>[...] is a process of trying out many visualisation ideas as quickly as possible and getting feedback from stakeholders on their efficacy.

 <span class="source">(Meyer & Fisher 2018)</span>